 Prior to 90 Day Probationary Period

-So, your new employee is ready to cover the reception desk of your Medical Data Entry Company.
+So, your new staff member is ready to cover the reception desk of your Medical Data Entry Company.
 That’s great However continue to check in.
 Consistently measure their comfort-ability and performance on the job.

 In conclusion, The Employee Performance Evaluation is one of the best methods of which will assist you in deciding whether you see this employee growing with your company long term.